seapagan/update_repo/README.md

   -d, --dump                 Dump a list of Directories and Git URL's to STDOUT in CSV format -p, --prune=<i>            Number of directory levels to remove from the --dump output.
-                             Only valid when --dump or -d specified (Default: 0) -v, --version              Print version and exit -h, --help                 Show this message
+                             Only valid when --dump or -d specified (Default: 0) -i, --import               Import a previous dump of directories and Git repository URL's, (created using --dump) then proceed to clone them locally.
+  -v, --version              Print version and exit -h, --help                 Show this message
 ```